Information for term Teach In Chile

 - Pre-departure assistance – including visa guidance

-- iNext international insurance with 24-hour emergency assistance services (for US citizens and residents)
+- iNext international insurance with 24-hour emergency assistance services

 - 24-hour support from in-country coordinators

 - Housing for your first month

 - CIEE’s 150-hour TEFL certification course

 The DestinationClick to Open

 Want to teach at a white-sand beach resort on the Pacific coast?
 How about working in a dynamic urban center within sight of the snow-capped Andes?
 Teach in Chile positions are available at nine campuses of the DuocUC system of technical colleges in the capital city of Santiago, the interior town of Melipilla, the seaport of Valparaíso, the nearby resort of Viña del Mar, and the southern coastal city of Concepcion.

 Paid teaching placements through a leading Chilean technical university.

 Complete a TEFL certification course to help you plan and prepare your lessons plus meet other teachers during our in-country orientation!